deiter/manila/doc/source/admin/nexentastor5_driver.rst

 Supported shared filesystems and operations
 -------------------------------------------

-This driver supports NFS and CIFS shares.
+This driver supports NFS shares.

 The following operations are supported: